Wave-cut Platforms and Coastal Erosion

 A The mechanical action of the waves, whipped up in the surface of the sea by the wind, eats away at the coast.
-Even in storms, most of the energy of the waves is at or close to the surface – deeper down, the water moves only relatively slowly, whether due to wave action, tides, or other currents.
+Even in storms, most of the power of the waves is at or close to the surface – deeper down, the water moves only relatively slowly.
+In most places, the power of tides or other currents at the surface or at any depth is small by comparison with the average power of wind-driven waves at the surface.

 B The result is the development of cliffs along the coast, with a wave-cut platform at their foot, and an accumulation of debris on the seaward side of that.
 As the sea advances, the cliff gets taller, and the shallow area gets wider.
 The waves break more and more on the shallow area, dissipating much of their energy before they reach the cliffs, breaking the rocks that have fallen from the cliffs into smaller and smaller pieces, and finally smashing them to sand.
 With most of the waves’ energy expended on the platform, the actual coastline is attacked less and less – only the wildest storms really affect it, and even they lose much of their energy just moving sand, stones and boulders around.